crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

  - By Bridge Id

 #### By a config format
-In case you already have certain information of the bridge you can create a bridge with that information, in order to do this, call:
+In case you already have certain information about the bridge you can create a bridge with that information, to do this, call:
 ```
 await crownstoneHue.addBridge(configFormat);
 ```